 1. Health procedures

-Investing in federal health insurance can save you money on health procedures, which can be pretty costly when you’re paying out of pocket.
-Oftentimes, health insurance like Medicare can cover the majority of the costs for your hospital stays or surgery, if not all.
+Investing in federal health insurance can save you money on health procedures, which can be costly when paying out of pocket.
+Often, health insurance like Medicare can cover most of the costs for your hospital stays or surgery, if not all.

-That all depends on what kind of coverage you have and how much your surgery or hospital stay is going to cost.
+That all depends on the kind of coverage you have and how much your surgery or hospital stay will cost.
 The top plans to sign up are Medicare Supplement Plan G and Plan N.

-Health procedures can cost tens of thousands of dollars, so think about how you’ll cover costs like that should you need surgery or hospitalization for any reason once you retire.
+Health procedures can cost tens of thousands of dollars, so consider how you’ll cover costs like that should you need surgery or hospitalization for any reason once you retire.
 It’s better to think about those costs sooner rather than later.
+It’s best to be aware and know what are dual special needs plans and how they can help you save costs.

 2. Check-ups

-If you want to save money on check-ups, think about investing in health insurance because it can significantly reduce your healthcare costs.
-Healthcare costs make up about 9 to 14 percent of the average senior’s household spending, according to a study by Vanguard Research and Mercer Health and Benefits.
+If you want to save on check-ups, consider investing in health insurance like Medicare to reduce your healthcare costs.
+According to a study by Vanguard Research and Mercer Health and Benefits, healthcare costs make up about 9 to 14 percent of the average older person’s household spending.

 But during retirement, those costs can skyrocket.
 That means you need to figure out a way to cover those costs, especially if you have medical conditions like:

-These conditions can help predict your health care costs in retirement so if you have any of them, it’s worth considering Medicare to help offset some of the costs associated with treating these types of conditions.
+These conditions can help predict your healthcare costs in retirement.
+If you have any of them, it’s worth considering Medicare to help offset some of the costs associated with treating these types of conditions.

 3. Prescriptions: Investing in insurance reduces healthcare costs